Special Problems Courses

 Approval of the Special Problems Courses by the Department

 In order to ensure that proposed courses meet the expectations of the department with respect to content, level of effort and credit hour distribution, each Special Problems course must be approved by the Agricultural & Biological Engineering Academic Programs Committee (or, in the case of a graduate student, the Graduate Committee).
-Approval should be obtained by the end of the semester prior to the one during which the course will be completed.
+Approval should be obtained by the end of the semester prior to the one during which the course will be completed or no later than the second week of the semester during which the course is to be completed.

-Enrollment in ASM 49000/59000 – In addition to the above, the student should fulfill the following requirements:
+Enrollment in ABE 49500/59000– In addition to the above, the student should fulfill the following requirements:

 1. Be enrolled as an undergraduate or graduate student at Purdue.